 Support and/or repair for university-provided notebook or tablet computers is free of charge, except in cases of gross negligence.

-Note: The Electronic Campus Support Center provides only software configuration support for non-university notebook or tablet computers, not hardware repair or software installation.
+Note: The ECSC provides only software configuration support for non-university notebook or tablet computers, not hardware repair or software installation.
 A nominal fee will be charged for the configuration service.

 Software support for university-provided notebook computers will result in the formatting of the hard disk and the reloading of the standard software configuration.

-Since Northwest owns the university-provided notebook computer and its software, the Electronic Campus Support Center reserves the right to format and reload the hard disk of a university provided notebook computer without the user's permission.
+Since Northwest owns the university-provided notebook computer and its software, the ECSC staff reserve the right to format and reload the hard disk of a university provided notebook computer without the user's permission.
 Consequently, it is important that a user keep a backup of important personal files on an alternate storage device like a USB Flash/Jump drive or CD.

-If you are experiencing problems with your university-provided desktop computer or network connection, or if you wish to have your non-university provided desktop computer or printer configured to the Northwest network contact the Client Computing-Information Technology Help Desk at 660-562-1634.
+If you are experiencing problems with your university-provided desktop computer or network connection, or if you wish to have your non-university provided desktop computer or printer configured to the Northwest network contact the Information Technology (IT) Help Desk at 660-562-1634.